-Similarity in results for WRTDS and GAMs may suggest that relationships between time, season, and flow in the Patuxent were adequately described by the statistical theories of each approach, but generalizations of the merits of each model should be made sparingly until additional assessments with alternative datasets.
+Similarity in results for WRTDS and GAMs may suggest that relationships between time, season, and flow in the Patuxent were adequately described by each approach, but generalizations of the merits of each model should be made sparingly until additional assessments with alternative datasets.
 Site selection of TF1.6 and LE1.2 was meant to capture a gradient of watershed to main stem influences at each location.
 The known historical changes from management practices (e.g, wastewater treatment, banning of phosphorus-based detergents) and natural events (e.g., storm events, seagrass recovery) that have affected the Patuxent have also provided a unique context for the time series.
 Additionally, a natural conclusion from this study is that both models were equally ‘good’ at trend evaluation, although the possibility that both were equally inadequate should also be considered as a potential explanation.
 Alternative drivers of chl-a response that were not explicitly included in each model could limit explanatory power if time, season, and discharge were not the dominant predictors of production.
 The observation that models capture more of the extreme values at TF1.6 than at LE1.2 (Figure 3a) suggests this may be the case at LE1.2.
 For example, Beck and Hagy III (2015) evaluated residual variation of WRTDS models in Tampa Bay, Florida in relation to seagrass growth, El Niño effects, and nitrogen inputs.
 A similar analysis of additional variables at LE1.2 could reveal insight into factors other than time, season, or flow that influence chl-a in the lower estuary.
 Evaluation of alternative sites with different historical contexts could provide further information to support our general conclusion of comparability between methods.